vendelal/wine-guide/source/index.html.markdown

 **Buy these:** If you're not into oaky flavors (toast, vanilla, butter, baking spices) in your wine, try going for a Chablis, or ask the person in the wine store for an unoaked Chardonnay.
 They're super crispy and more similar to Sauvignon Blanc or Pinot Grigio.

+### Moscato

+**What is it:** Sweet Italian wines made from Muscat Blanc, one of the oldest grape varieties in the world.
+Tends to be lower in alcohol.

+**Tastes like:** Peaches, orange, pear, honeysuckle, tropical.

+**With food:** Asian food, spicy food, chicken, flaky fish, goes well with cinnamon, ginger, cardamom.
+Goes with medium and firm cheeses.

+**Buy these:** Moscato d'Asti from Piedmont.
+These are popular and are actually from Italy (you can find moscatos from all around the world).

+### Muscadet

+**What is it:** A white wine from the Loire Valley of France that is made with Melon de Bourgogne grapes.

+**Tastes like:** Minerals, salty, citrus, high-acid

+**With food:** Oysters!
+Seafood, citrus-y vinaigrettes

+**Buy these:** If you spend a little more money on a Muscadet and it's 3+ years old, you may get one that has been aged *sur lie* (it might even say it in the label) which means it's been aged with its suspended yeast particles.
+This creates a richer flavor almost like fresh bread or preserved lemons.

+### Pinot Grigio

+**What is it:** The most popular white wine in Italy, and second most popular in the US.

+**Tastes like:** Lemons, limes, green apples and honeysuckle

+**Don't buy these:** Because it's so popular, it has resulted in some really bad mass production of this variety.
+Try to look up the vineyard, especially if it's at a cheaper price point, to see how big the production is.
+If it's huge, you might want to skip it.

 ### Pouilly-Fuissé

 **What is it:** Wine from a subregion of Burgundy called Mâconnais.
 It's 100% Chardonnay.